CrocoFactory/sensei/docs/learn/user_guide/making_aliases.md

 Consequently, this level has the same priority as [router level](#router-router-level), because it replaces it.
 As well as [router level](#router-router-level) level, it has lower priority than [route level](#route-decorator-route-level).

-## Configuration Levels (Priority)
+## Hook Levels (Priority)

+Code that handles intercepted function calls, events or messages passed between software components is called a hook.
-These levels determine the scope of applying some request configurator:
+The levels that were described above determine the scope of applying some hook.
+In the context of this article, hooks are the case converters.

-* **Router Level**: apply to each routed function associated with that router
+* **Router Level**: apply hook to each routed function associated with that router
-* **Route Level**: apply only to this routed function
+* **Route Level**: apply hook only to this routed function
 * **Routed Model Level**: replaces Router Level, but defined in a routed model.

-Moreover, there are different types of configuration levels, each of which has special property.
+Moreover, there are different types of hook levels, each of which has special property.
 In the case of case converters, this type is called **Priority Levels**.
-Because, if multiple configurators are applied to one target (routed function), only one will be executed, based on its priority.
+Because, if multiple hooks are applied to one target (routed function), only one will be executed, based on its priority.
 They can be described in that diagram: